-The measurements were carried out for ITO layers deposited with the time from 20 to 60 min.
+The measurements were carried out for ITO layers deposited with a time from 20 to 60 min.
 The average layer growth rate was determined within 1 minute of sputtering based on the calculated thicknesses.
-For indium tin oxide layer, it is around 1.4÷1.9 nm per minute.
-The refractive index and the extinction coefficient changed depending on the thin film thickness (Fig.8, Fig.9).
+For the indium tin oxide layer, it is around 1.4-1.9 nm per minute.
+The refractive index and the extinction coefficient changed depending on the thin film thickness (Figs. 8 and 9).
 According to the literature [28], it may also be related to a change in the degree of crystallinity (crystallite size).
 This suggests changes in the structure of the material.
 This is confirmed by XRD tests in which the size of crystallites changes as the temperature increases, hence a change in optical constants was recorded.
 For example, for a thin film deposited at a temperature of 400°C, the refractive index changed its value from 1.795 (for a layer with a thickness of 37.96 nm) to a value of 1.891 (for a layer with a thickness of 84.38 nm) (Table 2).
 The refractive index affects the reflection of light radiation, while the extinction coefficient is related to its absorption.
 Therefore, they are related to the electrical properties of the solar cells made with them.
-In order to characterize the homogeneity of the deposited thin films, maps of thickness distribution and refractive index were also made (Fig.10).
-In the area of 1 cm^2 , the index of refraction was in the range of 1.84÷1.91.
+To characterize the homogeneity of the deposited thin films, maps of thickness distribution and refractive index were also made (Fig. 10).
+In the area of 1 cm2, the index of refraction was in the range of 1.84-1.91.
 This may result from uneven crystallization of the layer at a temperature of 400°C and may affect the efficiency of the finished solar cell.
-In turn, in most of the studied area, the thin film thickness was in the range of 82.23÷86.59 nm.
-In turn, small areas in the thickness range of 88.79÷93.13 nm were recorded.
+In turn, in most of the studied areas, the thin film thickness was in the

-Fig.8.
-Dispersion dependences of the refractive index of ITO layers deposited with 400° C on a substrate in the form of glass plate
+Fig. 8.
+Dispersion dependences of the refractive index of ITO layers deposited with 400° C on a substrate in the form of a glass plate

-Fig.9.
-Dispersion dependences of the extinction coefficient of ITO layers deposited with 400°C on a substrate in the form of glass plate
+Fig. 9.
+Dispersion dependences of the extinction coefficient of ITO layers deposited with 400° C on a substrate in the form of a glass plate